-The Permittee shall continue to implement and maintain a SWMP designated to reduce the discharge of pollutants, from the MS4, to the MEP to protect water quality and satisfy applicable SWQS.
+The Permittee shall continue to implement and maintain a Stormwater Management Program (SWMP) designated to reduce the discharge of pollutants, from the MS4 to protected surface waters, to the maximum extent practicable (MEP) to protect water quality and satisfy applicable SWQS.
 The Permittee shall review the SWMP at least annually to modify or revise, as needed, existing elements and/or develop new elements to comply with requirements for authorized stormwater discharges from the MS4.

-- A. At a minimum, the Permittee must include the following information in its SWMP document: - Ordinances, or other regulatory mechanisms, providing the legal authority necessary to implement and enforce the requirements of this Permit: - 2.
-Written procedures describing how the Permittee will implement provisions described in Sections 4.2-4.8. - B. The Permittee shall keep records demonstrating compliance with the requirements of the Permit in accordance with the Arizona State Library Archives & Public Records (ASLAPR) approved retention schedules.

-4.2 Public Education and Outreach
+- A. At a minimum, the Permittee must include the following information in its SWMP document within 24 months from the effective date of this Permit: - 1.
+Ordinances, or other regulatory mechanisms, providing the legal authority necessary to implement and enforce the requirements of this Permit; - 2.
+Written procedures describing how the Permittee will implement provisions described in Sections 4.2-4.8. - B. The Permittee shall keep records demonstrating compliance with the requirements of the Permit for a minimum of three (3) years. - 4.2 Public Education and Outreach